Stability patterns in representation theory: Introduction

 \article[Orthogonal--symplectic duality] We show that the stable representation theory of the orthogonal group is dual to that of the symplectic group, that is, there is a natural equivalence of categories $\Rep(\bO) \cong \Rep(\Sp)$.
 This equivalence is an {\bf asymmetric} tensor functor: it commutes with tensor products but does not respect the commutativity isomorphism of the tensor product.
 The proof is short enough to recapitulate here: transposition of partitions defines an asymmetric auto-equivalence of $\Rep^{\pol}(\GL)$ which interchanges the tca's $\Sym(\Sym^2(\bV))$ and $\Sym(\lw^2(\bV))$; it therefore induces an equivalence between the module categories, the first of which is $\Rep(\bO)$, the second $\Rep(\Sp)$.

 This result was first proved (to the best of our knowledge) at the level of representation rings by Koike--Terada \cite[Theorem 2.3.2]{koiketerada}.
 Later, in \cite[Corollary~6.11]{koszulcategory}, the equivalence was established at the level of abelian categories (ignoring the tensor structure).
 Our result is the common generalization of the two.
-We have been informed that Serganova has also obtained this result, by making use of the infinite orthosymplectic Lie superalgebra.
+Serganova has also obtained this result by making use of the infinite orthosymplectic Lie superalgebra \cite[\S 4.3]{serganova-inf}.

 \article[The groups $\GA$ and $\fS$] It follows from our descriptions of the categories $\Rep^{\pol}(\GA)$ and $\Rep(\fS)$ that they are equivalent as abelian categories.
-However, they are not equivalent as tensor categories: the structure constants for tensor products of simple objects are given by the Littlewood--Richardson coefficients in the former and the stable Kronecker coefficients in the latter.
+In fact, we realize this equivalence as an ``infinite Schur--Weyl duality,'' see \pref{cor:sym-ga}.
+However, the two categories are not equivalent as tensor categories: the structure constants for tensor products of simple objects are given by the Littlewood--Richardson coefficients in the former and the stable Kronecker coefficients in the latter.
 Thus $\Rep^{\pol}(\GA)$, as a tensor category, can be regarded as a degeneration of $\Rep(\fS)$ (see \pref{ques:degen} for details).
 The category $\Rep(\fS)$ seems to be the most natural categorical home of the stable Kronecker coefficients.

 \article[The Fourier transform and Koszul duality] It follows from our results that each of the categories under consideration is Koszul.
 The category $\Rep^{\pol}(\GA) \cong \Rep(\fS)$, is Koszul self-dual: this was established in \cite{symc1}, where we constructed a canonical auto-equivalence of the derived category, called the {\bf Fourier transform}, realizing the auto-duality.
 Here, we extend this construction to $\Rep(\GL)$, showing that it is its own dual.
 The Fourier transform now involves a small choice: it is only canonical up to a $\bZ/2$ ambiguity.
 We also show that $\Rep(\bO)$ and $\Rep(\Sp)$ are neither self-dual nor dual to each other; the dual categories are just different things.